Frank Hanna III: Catholic service

-The Bodmer Papyrus
+Hanna Papyrus I

-By means of The Solidarity Association, Hanna obtained from the Bodmer Foundation in Cologny, Switzerland, portions of the 14-15 Bodmer Papyri (P^{75}), dating from between A.D.
-175 and 225.
-The papyrus includes the oldest extant copy of portions of the Gospels of Luke and John as well as the oldest transcription of the "Our Father."
-In January 2007, Hanna presented the papyrus to Pope Benedict XVI in a ceremony at the Vatican.
+By means of The Solidarity Association, Hanna obtained from the Bodmer Foundation in Cologny, Switzerland the Hanna Papyrus I, previously known as Bodmer Papyri XIV-XV.
+Dating from between 175 and 225 AD, this papyrus contains the oldest extant copy of portions of the Gospels of Luke and John as well as the oldest transcription of the "Our Father" prayer.
+In January 2007, Hanna and his family presented the papyrus to Pope Benedict XVI in a ceremony at the Vatican.

-"The papyrus contains about half of each of the Gospels of Luke and John.
-It was written in Egypt and perhaps used as a liturgical book," explained Cardinal Tauran, an archivist and librarian.
-In the future, excerpts may be put on display for the general public.
+Cardinal Jean-Louis Tauran—then prefect of the Vatican Library—stated that "[t]he papyrus contains about half of each of the Gospels of Luke and John.
+It was written in Egypt and perhaps used as a liturgical book."
+The original Hanna Papyrus I is preserved in the Vatican Library’s secure vaults, while high-quality facsimiles are used for public exhibition and scholarly study worldwide.